 The subjectivity seen here, is not seen in utilitarianism.
 Utilitarianism would probably prance around giving the majority 3 bars assuming it is justice.
 Greatest good for the greatest number – is the motto of utilitarianism.
-However, A might find enough good-ness in one bar, whereas B might want 5.
+However, person A might find enough good-ness in one bar, whereas person B might want 5.

 However, we can use utilitarianism better, by focusing on ‘Act Utilitarianism’.
 This type of utilitarianism sees each action as an individual decision, and how that can do good for a majority.
 For example, if you were given 100 rupees, to do as you please.
 And you chose to spend it on 3 ice creams, where you could buy books and donate them to charity.
 Act Utilitarianism would say spend it all on charity, as it is creating the greatest good for the greatest number.